Our Methodology In 2026

 Commission-based pricing is assessed separately.
 We record commission rates for major base currencies, including AUD, USD, EUR, and GBP, and compare how these affect overall trading costs.

-Obviously, brokers with consistently lower overall trading costs tend to score more strongly within the trading cost category, alongside execution quality and pricing transparency.
-For this reason we weighted our scoring based on the different type of costs.
+Brokers with consistently lower overall trading costs tend to score more strongly within the trading cost category, alongside execution quality and pricing transparency.
+For this reason, we weight our scoring based on the different types of costs.

 | Standard Published Spreads | Standard Tested Spreads | RAW/ECN Published Spread | RAW/ECN Tested Spread | Published Commission Rates | Inactivity Fees | Deposit / Withdrawal Fees | Active Trader Discount | Fixed Spreads | Other Fees | |